It’s clear you want hardwood floors because hardwood floors are the prime flooring option.

-But then you start looking up wood flooring costs… and everything becomes completely confused.
+But then you start looking up wood flooring costs… and everything becomes completely confusing.
 Every price tag seems to come with some kind of unexpected add-on.
 You finally decide on a type of wood flooring that’s in your price range, only to realize the installation pushes you outside your budget.

 It’s enough to make you question the pros and cons of hardwood flooring altogether.
-You’re ready to throw in the hardwood towel and start comparing carpet vs. hardwood and googling the pros and cons of tile vs. laminate
+You’re ready to throw in the hardwood towel and start comparing carpet vs. hardwood and googling the pros and cons of tile vs. laminate.

 Don’t despair!
 Don’t give up on wood.
 Don’t stop believin’.
 We’re here to help.